rebahama/social-reviewer-frontend/README.md

 * When creating the app use the command: npx create-react-app . --template git+https://github.com/Code-Institute-Org/cra-template-moments.git --use-npm

 This will install all the libraries that is required for the project with the right versions.

+* To install the Heroku prebuild to render onepage application type: "npm install -g serve"

 * In Heroku hompage click on "create app".